MAGE-VOID/Server_Python_MQL5/README.md

-# MQL5 Socket Client - Python Server Example
+# MQL5 Socket Client - Python Server

 This repository demonstrates TCP socket communication between an MQL5 Expert Advisor (EA) and a Python server, enabling data exchange between MetaTrader 5 and external applications.
 The MQL5 EA sends closing price data to a Python server, which responds with a confirmation.